| GPS-Data-Team.com

 Graham

-I just got co-pilot 5 live for pocket pc (pda).
+I just got Co-pilot 5 live for pocket pc (pda).

 Generally speaking Co-pilot was cheapest for me.